asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 ### Changes in the application

 First thing that needs to be done is to reference `Proto.Cluster.Kubernetes` package where this implementation is provided.
 The next step is to replace Consul provider with Kubernetes provider in `ActorSystemConfiguration.cs`.
-To still have possibility to easily run the app locally, it is suggested to choose between Kubernetes and Test provider.
-It might be done based on configuration.

 ```csharp